k-darc/NoteTaker/README.md

 - Run npm install.

 ### How to use?
-1. Create note in input field.
+1. Create note in the input field.
 2. Add another note or delete.

 ### Credits